rlhernan04/azure-hub-spoke-network-lab/README.md

 ## 3. VNet peering

-Peered each spoke to the hub (not to eachother, that is the core design principle: spokes never talk directly).
+Peered each spoke to the hub (not to each other, that is the core design principle: spokes never talk directly).
 For each peering: - Enabled "allow forwarded traffic" on the spoke side, which is what allows traffic that is been redirected by the firewall to actually reach its destination instead of being silently dropped - Confirmed both peerings showed "Fully Synchronized" and "Connected" status before moving on

 ## 4. Azure Firewall Deployment